Sampriti-Mitra/nft-minter/README.md

 npx hardhat help
 ```
 To view the project, go to https://nft-starter-project.sampriti-mitra.repl.co/
+1. Get Metamask Wallet
-1. Add the Polygon Mumbai testnet
+2. Add the Polygon Mumbai testnet
-2. Get some fake matic on polygon mumbai testnet
+3. Get some fake matic on polygon mumbai testnet
-3. Connect your Wallet
+4. Connect your Wallet
-4. View the NFT collection
+5. View the NFT collection
-5. Mint your NFT now!
+6. Mint your NFT now!